How hooks work

 Where:

-property references in the next hook your
+As you may have guessed, the next property references in the next hook your

 component uses.
 Thus, hooks are modelled as a linked list of the previous